-One of the most consummate rock albums ever recorded, Dark Side… was an ambitious, ground-breaking concept that has become a timeless classic.
+One of the most consummate rock albums ever recorded, Pink Floyd's The Dark Side Of The Moon was an ambitious, ground-breaking concept that has gone on to become a timeless classic.

-Themed around the pressures of modern life and the insanity that those can provoke, the record’s dynamic sound reinforces the songs’ contrasting images, from the paranoia of On The Run to the seductive requiem that is The Great Gig In The Sky.
+Themed around the pressures of modern life and the insanity those can provoke, the record’s dynamic sound reinforces the songs’ contrasting images: from the paranoia of On The Run to the seductive requiem that is The Great Gig In The Sky.

 The impact is heightened by linking sound effects, often integrated into the songs – the cacophony of clocks at the beginning of Time; the till-ringing jangle that opens Money.

-Following The Dark Side Of The Moon was a daunting prospect, but with Wish You Were Here Floyd rose to the challenge.
-What the album lacks in dynamics it makes up for with a controlled tension, evident from the taut opening keyboards and guitar that stretches to breaking point before Gilmour’s four-note arpeggio exquisite release.
+Putting it mildly, following The Dark Side Of The Moon was a daunting prospect.
+However, with Wish You Were Here, Pink Floyd rose to the challenge.
+What the album lacks in dynamics it more than makes up for with a controlled tension, which is evident from the taut opening keyboards and guitar that stretches to breaking point before David Gilmour’s four-note arpeggio exquisite release.

 Superior (reputation cementing)

-The first Pink Floyd album to reveal their real potential, Meddle takes the ideas they had been playing around with for the previous couple of years and gives them a sense of identity and direction.
+The first Pink Floyd album to reveal their real potential, Meddle took the ideas they had been playing around with for the previous couple of years and gave the band a sense of identity and direction.

-That is vividly apparent on the trippy One Of These Days, where Waters’s hard-core, echo-drenched bass provides the (almost dancey-trancey) pounding bedrock for some superannuated keyboard and guitar flashbacks, plus an eerie snippet of the Dr Who theme.
+That is vividly apparent on the trippy One Of These Days, where Roger Waters' hardcore, echo-drenched bass provides the (almost dancey-trancey) pounding bedrock for some superannuated keyboard and guitar flashbacks, plus an eerie snippet of the Dr Who theme.

-It is more leisurely apparent on the 23-minute Echoes, which begins with a simple sonar ‘ping’ and builds, via a series of fragmented ideas, to a majestic crescendo before letting you down gently with a cosy glow.
+It's more leisurely apparent on the epic 23-minute Echoes, which begins with a simple sonar ‘ping’ and builds, via a series of fragmented ideas, to a majestic crescendo before letting you down gently with a cosy glow.

 As stripped-back and direct as Pink Floyd ever got, perhaps because the band was now controlled by Waters, with Gilmour as his musical foil.

-Animals shuns the widescreen musical soundscapes of their previous two blockbusters, and instead updates George Orwell’s Animal Farm for a bleak, withering observation of humanity.
+Animals shunned the widescreen musical soundscapes of their previous two blockbusters, and instead updated George Orwell’s Animal Farm for a bleak, withering observation of humanity.